imrafaelmerino/JIO/README.md

 - `debug`: New effect that sends an event to the JFR system after computing the result.
 You can customize the event with a builder.

+#### Being Impatient!

-**Being Impatient!**: Time is of the essence, and JIO offers methods to deal with timeouts:
+Time is of the essence, and JIO offers methods to deal with timeouts:

 ```code